Frank17/Mager/README.md

 # Mager
-A package aims to address rare use cases you may encounter when dealing with built-in data types and structures
+A package aims to address and simplify the rare use cases you may encounter in developing web applications and programming in general

 ## Installation